BradEstacio/CS-116-Final-Project/README.md

 2. Specify the information to add on order or a repeated order.
 3. Specify an order ID to delete.
 4. Specify a customer ID to display a list of orders for that customer in inceasing date sorted order.
-5. Calculate and output and order inventory report (sorted by year, month, and productID)
+5. Calculate, output, and order an inventory report (sorted by year, month, and productID)
 6. Quit - Allows the user to quit the program.

 Assumptions: